Companies Compliance Facilitation Scheme, 2026 (CCFS-2026)

 - the adjudication order has already been passed, or

-- the 30-day period from notice has expired,
+- the 30-day period from notice has expired, the liability to pay penalties shall remain unchanged.

 For other forms such as ADT-1, FC-3, FC-4 and old Act forms